phoenix104104/LapSRN/README.md

 ### Demo

-To test LapSRN on a single-image:
+To test LapSRN / MS-LapSRN on a single-image:

     >> demo_LapSRN
+    >> demo_MSLapSRN

-This script will load the pretrained LapSRN model and apply SR on emma.jpg.
+This script will load the pretrained LapSRN / MS-LapSRN model and apply SR on emma.jpg.

-To test LapSRN on benchmark datasets, first download the testing datasets:
+To test LapSRN / MS-LapSRN on benchmark datasets, first download the testing datasets:

     $ cd datasets
     $ wget http://vllab1.ucmerced.edu/~wlai24/LapSRN/results/SR_testing_datasets.zip
     $ unzip SR_testing_datasets.zip
     $ cd ..

-Then choose the evaluated dataset and upsampling scale in `evaluate_LapSRN_dataset.m` and run:
+Then choose the evaluated dataset and upsampling scale in `evaluate_LapSRN_dataset.m` and `evaluate_MSLapSRN_dataset.m`, and run:

     >> evaluate_LapSRN_dataset
+    >> evaluate_MSLapSRN_dataset

-which can reproduce the results in our paper Table 4.
+which can reproduce the results in our paper.

-### Training
+### Training LapSRN

 To train LapSRN from scratch, first download the training datasets: